peterkuma/cl2nc/README.md

 ### Where is the height information?

-Height can be determined from `vertical_resolution`.
+Height can be determined from [vertical_resolution](#vertical_resolution).
 The instrument samples vertical bins on regular intervals.

 ## Changelog